 Everyone is looking for more.
 Getting more, learning more and doing more!
 Everyone is also interested in better, too!
-Doing better, getting better and between “better” and “more,” it’s easy to forget how to maintain a good company culture.
+Doing better and getting better.
+However, between “better” and “more,” it’s easy to forget how to maintain a good company culture by being transparent to your employees.

-What does being transparent really mean?
-You know that feeling you get when you’re on a first date and both of you are really nervous and try to keep the conversation as surface-y as possible.
+Obviously, it takes time for your company to become transparent enough to where you have this kind of relationship with your employees.
+You know that feeling you get when you’re on a first date and both of you are really nervous and try to keep the conversation as surface-y as possible?
 Well, if you still feel like that about your bosses a couple years in you know you have a problem!

 1. Your Credo Attracts the Right Applicants